 Today’s review covers the new $949 iBasso DX240 DAP including the AMP1 MKIII card and the optional AMP8 MKII amplification card.
 The AMP8 MKII is sold separately for $219.

-Disclaimer: The iBasso DX240 was sent to us as a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank iBasso for giving us this opportunity.

 To learn more about iBasso products previously featured on Headfonics you can click here.

 Note, this 4-page article follows our latest scoring guidelines which you can read up on here.

 The iBasso DX240 is much more than some sort of peace offering to the loyal amp card owners who didn't wish to upgrade to the new DX3XX card variants.
 It combines the speed of the DX300 with a more compact form factor and adds some new cards that really do the new flagship ES9038PRO chipset some serious justice.

 Slide here to add your score on the gear!119 Votes

 Well, this review got massively delayed due to lockdowns, production runs, and holidays everywhere.
 But, here we are finally with our opinion on the new iBasso DX240 DAP and as a bonus, we will throw in the AMP8 MKII card which would typically get its own individual feature.

 Given the focus on the DX300 series, the launch of an amp card compatible DX200 series DAP at the end of 2021 came as something of a surprise.
 We also now have the DX320 just around the corner also which tightens the niche value of the DX240 just a little bit more.